LibertyGlobal/memcr/README.md

 make CROSS_COMPILE=aarch64-linux-gnu-
 ```
 ##### yocto
-There is a generic `memcr.bb` file provided that you can copy into your yocto layer and build memcr as any other packet with bitbake.
+There is a generic `memcr.bb` recipe provided that you can copy into your yocto layer and build memcr as any other packet with bitbake.
 ```
 bitbake memcr
 ```